 17. Arrange the grill on the deck away from where children play

-Grills are hot, and kids will always be distracted.
+Grills are hot, and kidsOpens in a new tab. will always be distracted.
 Place the grill in a safe place away from where your children will play.
 Preventing burns and accidents.

 18. Isolate the grill on the deck